savq/paq-nvim/README.md

 - `PaqInstall`: Install all packages listed in your configuration.
 - `PaqUpdate`: Update all packages already on your system (it won't implicitly install them).
 - `PaqClean`: Remove all packages (in Paq's directory) that aren't listed on your configuration.
-- `PaqSync`: Execute the three operations listed above.
+- `PaqSync`: Execute the three commands listed above.

 ## Options